vricop/oscala.nl-coding-challenge/README.md

 }
 ```

+The `accessories` property from the JSON file contains html strings, which makes it
+hard to deal with when appending as `{children}` react components.
+React escapes
+html for [security reasons](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml).
+To tackle this problem
+I've used a module to parse html and prevent *cross-site scripting (XSS) attacks*

 ## Additional modules used

 - **sass**: dependency for petricorcss
 - **petricorcss**: for working faster when designing components with css
 - **purgecss**: to removed unused css
+- **@glidejs/glide**
+- **react-router-dom** for building SPAs
+- **html-react-parser** for parsing html strings and avoid cross-site scripting (XSS) attacks

 ## Techniques used